All manuscripts should be submitted via ScholarOne Manuscripts.

 These should be numbered with arabic numerals and be accompained by a title.
 The title should be in bold upper and lower case and should be in a separate paragraph from the headnote.
 Tables should be arranged with regard to the proportions of the printed page (1 column 8.5 cm width, 2 columns 17.5 cm width).
 Include in the headnote, any information relevant to the table as a whole, and where applicable, the levels of probability attached to statistics in the body of the table.
 Use *, **, *** only to define probability levels.
 Use footnotes only to refer to specific items in the body of the table; use A and B etc. for footnotes.
 Insert horizontal rules above and below the column headings and across the bottom of the table; do not use vertical rules.
 If using Microsoft Word, use table formatting to prepare tables (i.e. use table cells, not tabs), otherwise use tabs, not spaces to align columns.
 The first letter only of headings of rows and columns should be capitalised.
 Include the symbols for the units of measurement in parentheses below the column heading.
 Each table must be referred to in the text.

-Authors must prepare their illustrations electronically (both line diagrams and photographs), as this will speed publication of the paper.
-Please use either a draw or chart/graph program such as MacDraw, Illustrator, CorelDraw, Excel, Sigmaplot, Harvard Graphics or Cricket Graph and save the files in one of the following formats: encapsulated PostScript (EPS), Illustrator or Excel (provided the Excel files have been saved with the chart encapsulated in it).
+Line diagrams and photographs must be prepared using either a draw or chart/graph program such as MacDraw, Illustrator, CorelDraw, Excel, Sigmaplot, Harvard Graphics or Cricket Graph and files should be saved in one of the following formats: encapsulated PostScript (EPS), Illustrator or Excel (provided the Excel files have been saved with the chart encapsulated in it).
 The submission of scanned images or illustrations prepared in a paint program, e.g. Photoshop (and PICT and JPEG files) is discouraged, because of the difficulty in making editorial corrections to these files.
 If illustrations are created in a paint program, save the file as a TIFF or EPS (these files should be 600 dpi for line drawings and 300 dpi for halftone figures).

 Refer to each figure in the text, and number each according to the order in which it appears in the text.
 All lettering must be of a standard suitable for reduction (if necessary) and reproduction.
 Use a sans-serif typeface (e.g. Helvetica, Univers, Futura) that contrasts with its background, and which will be 1.5-2 mm high when printed.
 Use hatching not shading in bar graphs.